oduameh/node-course/docs/Instructions/automating.md

 :::info

-Before going too much further, I'd like to talk about RTS options for `cardano-node`
+This section covers RTS options for `cardano-node` before automating the node.

 :::